This is a summary of my training and career, starting from my time as an undergraduate. Please go here for a description of my current research.

 For my PhD dissertation at the University of Pennsylvania, I reconstructed mortality trends in Beijing from the 17th century to the present by combining data from multiple historical and contemporary sources.
 I showed that death rates in Beijing fell dramatically in the early part of the 20th century because of basic improvements in public health, well before the better known nationwide mortality decline that took place after 1949.

-While still a graduate student, I became involved in what would become the Eurasia Project, which is still ongoing, nearly twenty years later.
+While still a graduate student, I became involved in what would become the Eurasia Project.
 The first meeting I attended was in Kyoto in 1994.
 The Eurasia Project is an international and interdisciplinary collaboration that seeks to examine relationships between economic and community context, household organization, and individual demographic behavior in Europe and Asia through comparative analysis of population databases constructed from 18th and 19th century Belgium, Italy, Sweden, Japan and China.
 We produced three comparative volumes, Life Under Pressure, Prudence and Pressure, and Similarity in Difference.
 The first focuses on economic conditions, household organization, and mortality.
 The second focuses on fertility.
 The third volume, devoted to a comparative study of marriage, was published by MIT Press in 2014.

 I joined the UCLA Department of Sociology in 1996 as an assistant professor.
 I was promoted to associate professor in 2002 and full professor in 2005.
 I served as Vice-Chair and Director of Graduate Studies for the Department of Sociology from 2002 to 2005.
 I spent a sabbatical from 2005 to 2006 at the Population Studies Center of the University of Michigan.